Human rights in North Korea: Freedom of information

 Information about the outside world is strictly curtailed.
 All but a minuscule minority of North Korean citizens are prohibited from using the Internet.
 The government maintains an intranet called Kwangmyong which is disconnected from the global Internet.
 The government distributes all radio and television sets; citizens are forbidden to alter them to make it possible to receive broadcasts from other nations; doing so carries severe penalties.
 Consumption of foreign media is strictly prohibited and can even be punished by execution.

 Freedom of religion

 The North Korean constitution nominally protects religious freedom, as long as it is not used to harm the state or the social order.
 However, in practice, there is no genuine religious freedom, and the government severely restricts religious activity except if it is supervised by government organizations.

-Reports from refugee, defector, missionary, and nongovernmental organizations state that individuals engaging in proselytizing, with ties to overseas evangelical groups operating in China, or who have been repatriated from China and found to been in contact with foreigners or missionaries are likely to be arrested and harshly penalized.
+Reports from refugee, defector, missionary, and nongovernmental organizations state that individuals engaging in proselytizing, with ties to overseas evangelical groups operating in China, or who have been repatriated from China and found to have been in contact with foreigners or missionaries are likely to be arrested and harshly penalized.

 Refugees and defectors allege that they witnessed the arrests and execution of members of underground Christian churches by the regime.
 Due to the country's inaccessibility and the inability to gain timely information, the continuation of this activity remains difficult to verify.